Campus of Lafayette College: Oechsle Hall

 Oechsle Hall is home to the college's psychology and neuroscience programs.

 The building was originally known as the Alumni Memorial Gymnasium and was built as a memorial to the Lafayette alumni who had served in World War I, a group of over 1,000 students.
 The cost of the building was $300,000, and it was completed in 1924.
 Originally, this building was the home of the college's intramural sports and the school basketball team, though the size of the building was quickly deemed inadequate due to ever increasing student population sizes.
-As the largest indoor venue on campus it was also used to host large events hosted by figures such as Dwight D. Eisenhower, Errol Garner, and Bill Cosby.
-By 1971, a new field house was under construction to host the college's basketball team, and a renovations were undertaken to transform the gymnasium into a hall for concerts and lectures.
+As the largest indoor venue on campus it was also used to host large events hosted by figures such as Dwight D. Eisenhower, Erroll Garner, and Bill Cosby.
+By 1971, a new field house was under construction to host the college's basketball team, and renovations were undertaken to transform the gymnasium into a hall for concerts and lectures.

 In 1998, Walter (class of 1957) and Christa Oechsle donated $12 million to the college endowment, with funds meant to re-purpose the building to house programs in psychology and neuroscience.
-The new building, re-named Oeschle Hall, opened on October 18, 2002.
+The new building, renamed Oeschle Hall, opened on October 18, 2002.